-How to do it - good proximity of the CTAs to the high attention elements in this Freemans email It's often argued that websites without good, original content are more likely to fail - 'content is king'.
+How to do it - good proximity of the CTAs to the high attention elements in this Freemans email Key techniques - Using multiple calls to action throughout an email ensures proximity at the 'point of consideration' - Button design conventions are well understood by consumers make clickable elements look clearly clickable - Colour, font, language, size and positioning of CTA buttons all impact on recognition and click propensity It's often argued that websites without good, original content are more likely to fail - 'content is king'.
 And while emails do not have to compete for search engine rankings, good content is just as important, because they have to compete for attention in crowded inboxes.
 Email programmes that focus single-mindedly on selling may do well, but they are missing out on incremental business by failing to emotionally engage with recipients.
 In our tests, emails that included 'added value' elements - content not directly relating to the sale but valued by the reader - often scored highly for attention and preference. he prime objective of any email programme is to maximise digital footfall - closing the sale is a task for the website - and the best eCRM programmes exploit this synergistic partnership.
 All things being equal, people buy from people they like, and the right added value content in an email can prove invaluable in creating a positive environment for the sale process.
 We found a number of examples amongst our study emails of content that did not directly sell, but was successful in attracting high levels of attention and increasing the propensity to visit the website.
 Arcadia brands frequently use this technique in their emails to draw attention to their fashion ranges, offering advice and inspiration in a sector where both are much appreciated.
-Miss Selfridge includes a 'behind the scenes' video preview of the new season's fashion in the email shown here, " Added value content not only acts to increase engagement with an email, but also has a big impact on preference and positive associations. " which was cited as a reason for preference by some of our respondents.
+Miss Selfridge includes a 'behind the scenes' video preview of the new season's fashion in the email shown here, our studies.

+Added value content not only acts to increase engagement with an email, but also has a big impact on preference and positive associations. which was cited as a reason for preference by some of our respondents.
 Another Arcadia email, this time from Top Shop, offers an online virtual makeover tool which promises to help shoppers master the art of 'Disco Glam' makeup, accompanied by a video tutorial.
 Whilst clearly demonstrating how well these brands understand the motivations of their target audience, such content also enhances brand engagement and increases the likelihood of a sale.
 Both also use the 'triangle' convention which consumers readily recognise.
-We have seen this act as a very powerful call to action in our studies.
-Another email we tested, a rich content wedding photography email from Jessops, scored high levels of attention from head to foot by skilfully blending sales messages and advice and techniques for capturing better shots at weddings.
+We have seen this act as a very powerful call to action in Another email we tested, a rich content wedding photography email from Jessops, scored high levels of attention from head to foot by skilfully blending sales messages and advice and techniques for capturing better shots at weddings.
 'Great cameras for the big day' were featured amongst 'Top 5 wedding photography tips' and some advice on coping with low light conditions on the hen or stag night.
 Added value content not only acts to increase engagement with an email, but also has a big impact on preference and positive associations, influencing propensity to open future emails from that brand and potentially reducing unsubscribe rates.
 An email programme that consists purely of the latest offers is only likely to be opened and studied when the consumer is in purchase mode.
 A programme that provides a richer and more varied diet of content, including advice, humour, video elements or access to helpful online tools such as the one from Top Shop, helps to build a sustainable and engaged audience, and creates incremental digital footfall.